algorandfoundation/algokit-cli/docs/tutorials/intro.md

 For more detailed installation documentation, see the [official installation guide](https://github.com/algorandfoundation/algokit-cli#install).

 > Please note, `pipx` is only one of the supported installation methods.
-You can also install AlgoKit via `brew`, `choco` and _soon_ `winget` and `snap` as pre-build binaries.
+You can also install AlgoKit via `brew` and _soon_ `winget` and `snap` as pre-build binaries.
 Refer to the official installation guide.

 ## Verify the Installation ✔